Royal Palm at Waipio IV

 No analysis available

-I searched the public remarks for any explicit elevator references, including numeric counts and phrases like 'multiple elevators,' but found none.
-Because no elevator information is stated in the remarks and no current value was provided, this remains unknown.
+I searched the remarks for explicit elevator references such as a count ('4 elevators'), 'multiple elevators,' or similar wording, and found none.
+Because no current elevator count is provided and the remarks do not mention elevators, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.